 By Public Transport

 The best destination to access the downhill slopes by public transport in this ski area is Linthal Braunwaldbahn.
 Station adjacent to cable car into Braunwald.
-The resort operates the Snow'n'Rail scheme, providing a 20% discount on the combined travel ticket and lift pass.
+The resort operates the Snow'n'Rail scheme, providing a discount on the combined travel ticket and lift pass.
+Click here for details of the Swiss Railways discount scheme.

 Park at Linthal for car-free Braunwald.